DreamTeamMobile/Xamarin.Agora.Samples/Tutorial/Readme.md

             controlButtons.Hidden = true;
         }
 ```
-Create a function (`LeaveChannel()`) which will enables the user to leave the current video call (channel).
+Create a method `LeaveChannel()` which will enables the user to leave the current video call (channel).
 Inside the method, call the `agoraKit.LeaveChannel` passing in `null` as the parameter.
 Next, hide the view (`controlButtons`) containing the bottom buttons.
 Afterwards, programatically remove both the local & remote video views and set the agoraKit to be `null` to end the instance of the AgoraRtcEngineKit object.
 Inside the IBAction for the Hang-Up button, call the `LeaveChannel()` method we just created.
-Lastly, create a function (`HideControlButtons()`) which hides the view which contains the different buttons.
+Lastly, create a method `HideControlButtons()` which hides the view which contains the different buttons.

 ### Audio Mute
 ```c#